Capital Manchester and Lancashire: Overview

 On 26 February 2019, Global confirmed the two Capital stations would be merged, following Ofcom's decision to relax local content obligations from commercial radio.

 As of April 2019, regional output consists of a three-hour drivetime show from Manchester on weekdays, alongside localised news bulletins, traffic updates and advertising for the two areas.

 In late May 2021, transmissions covering the Chorley area moved from 96.3 MHz to 102.8 MHz.

 Programming

-All networked programming originates from Global's London headquarters, including Capital Breakfast with Roman Kemp.
+All programming is broadcast and produced from Global's London headquarters.

-Regional programming is produced and broadcast from Global's Manchester studios from 4-7pm on weekdays, presented by Rob Ellis, Rachel Burke-Davies and Nigel 'Wingman' Clucas.

-News

-Global's Newsroom broadcasts hourly localised news updates from 6am-7pm on weekdays and 6am-12pm at weekends with headlines on the half-hour during Capital Breakfast on weekdays.
-Separate bulletins are produced for Greater Manchester, Blackburn and Preston and Burnley and Pendle.
+Global's Manchester newsroom broadcasts hourly localised news updates from 6am-6pm on weekdays and 8am-12pm at weekends.

-The Manchester newsroom also produces bulletins for Heart North West, Smooth North West and XS Manchester (owned by Communicorp).